geojames/pyBathySfM/README.md

    + Angle and distance filters
    + Debugging outputs (raw processing outputs)
    + added small angle refraction calculation option

+### This script is SfM software indifferent (Agisoft, Pix4D, etc)
+- you just need to be able to export a CSV point cloud and get camera parameters (x,y,z,pitch,roll,yaw)
+- see the tutorial for more info.

 Python v3.x (written in 3.6 & 3.7)